 Though not compulsory, Airband radios are strongly recommended to be carried and used where possible.

-Satellite Trackers will become compulsory for all NZ competitions.
-This is a competition that focuses on encouraging new pilots to competitions.
-Satellite trackers, though not compulsory, are strongly recommended to be carried and used where possible.
+Satellite Trackers, though not compulsory for this competition, are strongly recommended as there may be places where telephone and internet services are not available.

+Pilots are to submit their satellite tracker (SPOT) information to the “Highcloud” scoring website.

 Check the latest VNC charts for VHF (airband) frequency use boundaries.